wp-plugins/robo-gallery/readme.txt

 Shadows of the thumbnails you can customize in gallery settings.
 With gallery settings you can change size , color and position of the gallery thumbnails shadow

+= How to customize border of the gallery thumbnails? =

+In gallery settings you can find general settings section where you can turn on/off thumbnails border.
+Also you can customize there style of the border, namely width, color and style of the thumbnail borders

 = Which parameters I can change for the gallery thumbnails borders and shadows? =

 You can change size, color and style of gallery thumbnails borders and shadows.
 Also you can define different parameters for static and hovered status